danipoma/OL-Connect-utility-scripts/README.md

 This solves your problem.

-It is bounds checked, so you shouldn't be able to get Out of Bounds Exception, you can specify how many lines it should search through before giving up (throws an exception if it didn't find anything).
+It is bounds checked, so you shouldn't be able to get Out of Bounds Exception, so in case you overshoot your input, it will get normalized to current bounds.

+You can specify how many lines it should search through before giving up (throws an exception if it didn't find anything).

 If you don't specify range of search, it will assume to search from your position